pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-channel-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To add a channel top Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 You can only add a channel to the Microsoft Teams team you are a member of.